BirWri/CS50BirWri/README.md

 Information on the project and important documentation regarding it.
 (You are currently reading this).

 ---
+##### requirements.txt

+Includes all of the packages necesary to run the application.

+---
 ##### Setup.py

 This file describes the projects and files that belong to it.
 The variable packages calls a function `find_packages`, which finds the package directories automatically.
 The configuration `include_package_data = True` allows to include static and template files to the application.
 These additional files are stored in `MANIFEST.in`.
 The file tells Python to copy everything in the static, templates and `schema.sql` files and to ignore all bytecode files.